 Usury laws limit the interest rate amount a lender can charge.
 In Georgia, a licensed lender cannot charge more than 10% interest on a loan of $3,000 or less.
 Most states have a usury limit; if you were to borrow money from an out-of-state lending institution, that state’s cap would apply.
 Bear in mind that these rates may differ from Georgia’s rates.

-The Governor's Office of Consumer Protection does not handle complaints relating to payday lenders.
+The Georgia Department of Law's Consumer Protection Unit does not handle complaints relating to payday lenders.

 - If you have questions about an industrial loan licensee, you should contact the Industrial Loan Division of the Office of the Commissioner of Insurance at:

 Office of the Commissioner of Insurance, Industrial Loan Division

 2 M.L.
 King, Jr., Drive, 7th Floor, West Tower